Australian Industry Index®

 Key findings

-• These issues are expected to spread to industrial materials in coming months as fuel disruptions move through supply chains.
+• Energy crisis impacts are expected to broaden from fuels and transport to other industrial materials in coming months as oil and gas shortages work through supply chains.

 Economic Intelligence newsletter